 Everyone wishes for something.
-Our October hero Danielle Gletow’s organization One Simple Wish works to fulfill the wishes of foster children, at-risk youth and vulnerable families around the country.
+Danielle Gletow’s organization One Simple Wish works to fulfill the wishes of foster children, at-risk youth and vulnerable families around the country.
 Founded in 2008, One Simple Wish helps others become heroes as well, by letting them make children’s dreams come true.
 One Simple Wish donors contribute everything from tickets to sporting events, iPods, prom dresses and even money for braces.
 Danielle and her husband are the parents of daughters Lily, Mia and Duncan the dog.

 Danielle was gracious enough to have a conversation with us about her experience as a foster parent, the state of foster care today, and other important topics.